prometheus/prometheus/docs/configuration/configuration.md

   # It is mutuall exclusive with `credentials`.
   [ credentials_file: <filename> ]

-# Optional OAuth 2.0 configuration, currently not supported by Azure.
+# Optional OAuth 2.0 configuration, currently not supported by AWS.
 oauth2:
   [ <oauth2> ]